Protecting biodiversity in Uruguay

 Specific species projects and case studies within the programme have a role in demonstrating and communicating biodiversity issues, and testing how programme actions meet the needs of single species.

-The protected habitats range from areas of a fraction of a hectare to large protected areas covering a wide range of different habitats and totaling nearly 48,000 hectares.
-These areas by country are: Finland 97,000, USA 18,000, Uruguay nearly 7000 hectares.
+The protected habitats range from areas of a fraction of a hectare to large protected areas covering a wide range of different habitats.
+These areas by country are: Finland 90,000, USA 18,000, Uruguay nearly 7000 hectares.